 A rapidly growing population and expanding city will likely increase demand for water in Lima, Peru.
 This study evaluates the city's current drought management plan against future droughts and proposes augmentations.

 Long-term water planning is increasingly challenging, and there are also large uncertainties faced by policymakers addressing global climate change.
 Methods for Decision Making under Deep Uncertainty (DMDU) can be useful for addressing long-term policy challenges.

 The Sacramento–San Joaquin Delta faces complex and varied flood risks.
 Possible investments to mitigate these risks are numerous, and they will affect Delta risks differently.
-The decision support tool aided the Delta Stewardship Council in developing a Delta Levees Investment Strategy.
+A decision support tool developed by alum David Groves (cohort '01) and student James Syme ('18) aided the Delta Stewardship Council in developing a Delta Levees Investment Strategy.

 The Sacramento–San Joaquin Delta plays a key role in the California water distribution system, but also faces complex and varied flood risks.
 The risk modeling and decision support tool informed the formulation of a Delta Levees Investment Strategy to mitigate risks.